aws/aws-cdk-rfcs/text/0485-aws-batch.md

 For example, a `shareDecay` of 5 minutes in the above example means that at any given point in time, twice as many `'A'` jobs will be scheduled for each `'B'` job, but only for the past 5 minutes.
-If `'B'` jobs run longer than 5 minutes, then the scheduler is allowed to put more than two `'A'` jobs for each `'B'` job, because the usage of those long-running `'B'` jobs will no longer be considered after 5 minutes.
+If `'B'` jobs run longer than 5 minutes, then the scheduler is allowed to put more than two `'A'` jobs for each `'B'` job, because the usage of those long-running `'B'` jobs will no longer be considered after 5 minutes. `shareDecay` linearly decreases the usage of long running jobs for calculation purposes. eg if share decay is 60 seconds, then jobs that run for 30 seconds have their usage considered to be only 50% of what it actually is, but after a whole minute the scheduler pretends they don't exist for fairness calculations.

 The following code specifies a `shareDecay` of 5 minutes: